-OceanBase Database now supports connecting to a file system as an external data source by using the Java SDK.
-This feature uses the Java Native Interface (JNI) framework, so you need to deploy the Java SDK environment for OceanBase Database.
+OceanBase Database now supports connecting to a file system as an external data source using the Java SDK.
+This feature uses the JNI framework, so the OceanBase Database environment needs to have the Java SDK deployed.

 Environment configuration